-○ WHAT IS "MINIMUM NECESSARY RULE"?
+WHAT IS "MINIMUM NECESSARY RULE"?

 Use or disclosure of PHI must be limited to the smallest amount that is needed to get a job done.
 This means that not all caregivers may have the same amount of information about a patient.
 Each caregiver should have only the information that is necessary for them to carry out their job.
-This rule does not apply to use or disclosure health care provider needs access to the entire record to provide quality care.
+This rule does not apply to use or disclosure of medical records for treatment purposes since the health care provider needs access to the entire record to provide quality care.

-WHAT HAPPENS IF AN INDIVIDUAL OR AGENCY FAILS TO FOLLOW THESE LAWS?
+C WHAT HAPPENS IF AN INDIVIDUAL OR AGENCY FAILS TO FOLLOW THESE LAWS?